5 Best Ping Pong Serves (With Professional Examples)

 Final Thoughts

 What the best players in the world all have in common is that their serves are of very high quality.
 And what’s exciting is everyone’s serves are different.
-Even if players are technically performing the same serve, we all put our own spin on our serves (no pun intended).
+Even if players are technically performing the same serve, we all put our own unique spin on our serves (no pun intended).

 So while the likes of the pendulum, tomahawk, and shovel are some of the best ping pong, you should practice as many different types as you can to see what works for you.
 It shouldn’t be long before you find a collection of serves you really connect with.
 Then it’s just a matter of practice, practice, practice!